How to get started in fox hunting

 Thinking about going hunting but not sure where to start?

-Hunts are always pleased to see people new to hunting in the hope that they will enjoy it every bit as much as our members.
-A popular misconception is that hunting is exclusive and elitist but this is not the case.
+Hunts are always pleased to see new people in the hope that they will enjoy it every bit as much as their existing members.
+A popular misconception is that hunting is exclusive and elitist, but this is not the case.
 A hunt is really a club of people with a common interest in horses, hounds and the countryside.

 Foot followers are welcome too.
-Contact the Hunt Supporters' Club Secretary for details.
+Contact the Hunt Supporters' Club Secretary for details about following the hunt on foot.

 Is it expensive?

 Well, it depends.
 It’s actually no more than a gym club membership or subscription to many other leisure activities.
-Details of all the different types of membership and their cost can be obtained from possibly the hunt’s website or alternatively the Hunt Secretary.
-You’ll be welcome to go out as a visitor paying the day rate or in hunting terms the "cap".
-Rates for the Newcomer’s meets are often considerably lower and there are often various concessions for local riding and Pony Club Members.
+Details of all the different types of membership and their cost can be obtained from either the hunt’s website or alternatively the Hunt Secretary.
+You’ll be welcome to go out as a visitor paying the day rate or, in hunting terms, the "cap".
+Rates for the newcomer’s meets are often considerably lower and there are often various concessions for local riding and Pony Club Members.

-Foot followers will be asked for a small donation if they’re only attending the Meet but if you were to actually follow the hunt and spend all day with them, you’d expect to pay around £5.
+Foot followers will be asked for a small donation if they’re only attending the Meet but if you were to actually follow the hunt and spend all day with them, you should expect to pay around £5.

 How good a rider do I need to be?

 Often with the advice of the Hunt Secretary, a meet to suit most levels of competence can be found.
-Do contact someone from the hunt as they will know which meets involve jumping and which ones require you to never leave the ground!
-If your level of confidence lies somewhere in between, there are meets where jumps are available if you're feeling bold but avoidable if you're not.
+Contact someone from the hunt as they will know which meets involve jumping and which ones require you to never leave the ground!
+If your level of competence (and confidence!) lies somewhere in between, there are meets where jumps are available if you're feeling bold but avoidable if you're not.

 Aren't there strict rules of etiquette and dress?

 Yes.
-Just like other clubs there are rules.
-However the hunt won’t expect you to know them in advance.
+Just like other clubs, there are rules.
+However, the hunt won’t expect you to know them in advance.
 Most are common sense to ensure everyone's safety.
 As far as dress is concerned, to start with it's enough for horse and rider to come out clean and tidy.
 If you get bitten by the hunting bug, that’s the time to invest in all the kit.
+You can find all the appropriate attire here, where you can also read other hunting-related articles.

-If you are interested in the etiquette of hunting, watch out for Kim’s blog next week which contains relevant tips for all who hunt.
+If you are interested in the etiquette of hunting, read our blog about Hunting Field Etiquette.